CleverRaven/Cataclysm-DDA/doc/NPCs.md

 ```

 #### Based on trait or mutation flag possessed by the player character
 The dynamic line is chosen based on whether the player character has a trait with a specific flag.
 Both entries are optional.
 The `u_has_trait_flag` string should be a valid trait flag.
 The line from `yes` will be shown if the character has any traits with the flag, otherwise the line from `no`.
+The special trait flag "MUTATION_THRESHOLD" checks to see if the player has crossed a mutation threshold.

 ```C++
 {